devkar25/CI-CD-Pipeline/README.md

 # CI-CD-Pipeline
-#Building CI/CD pipeline using ansible,jenkins and docker
+#Building CI/CD pipeline using Salt,Jenkins and Docker
 #
 #
 #